needle-mirror/com.unity.netcode/Documentation~/getting-started.md

 }
 ```

-## Testing it
+## Test the code

 Now you have set up your code, open __Multiplayer &gt; PlayMode Tools__ and set the __PlayMode Type__ to __Client & Server__.
 Enter Play Mode, and the Cube spawns.
 Press the __A,S,D,__ and __W__ keys to move the Cube around.

-To recap on this workflow:
+To recap this workflow:

-1. Created a GameObject and added the __ConvertToClientServerEntity__ component to hold __SharedData__ between the client and the server.
+1. Create a GameObject and add the __ConvertToClientServerEntity__ component to hold __SharedData__ between the client and the server.
-1. Created a Prefab out of a simple 3D Cube and added a __GhostAuthoringComponent__ to it as well as the __MovableCubeComponent__.
+1. Create a Prefab out of a simple 3D Cube and add a __GhostAuthoringComponent__, a __MovableCubeComponent__ and a __GhostOwnerComponent__.
-1. Updated and generated code for the Ghost through the __GhostAuthoringComponent__ Inspector view.
-1. Added the __GhostCollectionAuthoringComponent__ to an empty GameObject to create a GhostCollection.
-Updated the ghost list and generated collection code.
+1. Add the __GhostCollectionAuthoringComponent__ to an empty GameObject to create a GhostCollection.
+Update the ghost list.
-1. Established a connection between the client and the server.
+1. Establish a connection between the client and the server.
-1. Wrote an `Rpc` to tell the server you are ready to play.
+1. Write an `Rpc` to tell the server you are ready to play.
-1. Wrote an `ICommandData` to serialize game input.
+1. Write an `ICommandData` to serialize game input.
-1. Wrote a client system to send an `Rpc`
+1. Write a client system to send an `Rpc`
-1. Wrote a server system to handle the incoming `Rpc`.
+1. Write a server system to handle the incoming `Rpc`.